blbadger/blbadger.github.io/input-representation.md

 Specifically, a convolutional operation across an image is non-invertible with respect to the elements that are observed at any given time.
 Thus, generally speaking, pixels within the kernal's dimensions may be swapped without changing the ouptut.

+To see why this is, consider a simple example: a simple case of a one-dimensional convolution of shape with a uniform kernal.
+This kernal is

+$$
+\omega =
+\frac{1}{2}
+\begin{bmatrix}
+1 \\
+1 \\
+\end{bmatrix}
+$$

+such that the convolutional operation is

+$$
+\omega * f(x_1, y_1) =
+\frac{1}{2}
+\begin{bmatrix}
+1 \\
+1 \\
+\end{bmatrix}
+*
+\begin{bmatrix}
+2 & 3 \\
+\end{bmatrix}
+$$

+$$
+\omega * f(x_2, y_2) = 1/2 (1 \cdot 2 + 1 \cdot 3) = 5 \\
+$$

+Now observe that if we know the output of the convolutional operation and the kernal weights we cannot solve for the input: an infinite number of linear combinations of 2 and 3 exist that satisfy a sum of $5$.
+Invertibility may be recovered by introducing padding to the input and scanning over these known values, but in general only if the stride length is $1$.

+In the more applicable case, any convolutional operation that yields a tensor of smaller total dimension ($m \mathtx{x} n$) than the input is non-invertible, as is the case for any linear operation.
+Operations that are commonly used in conjunction with convolutions (max or average pooling, projections, residual connections etc.) are also non-invertible.

 Because of this lack of invertibility, there may be many possible inputs for any given output.
-As the number of convolutional operations increases, the number of possible inputs that generate some output vector also increases exponentially.
+As the number of non-invertible operations increases, the number of possible inputs that generate some output vector also increases exponentially.
 Therefore it is little wonder why there are different input $a_g, a, a'$ that all yield a similar output given that many input can be shown to give one single output even with perfect computational accuracy.

 One can experimentally test whether or not non-uniqueness leads to poor representations using simple fully connected architectures.
 It should be noted that nearly all fully connected architectures used for classification are composed of non-invertible operations that necessarily lead to non-uniqueness in representation.
 Specifically, a forward pass from any fully connected layer $x$ to another that is smaller than the previous, $y$, is represented by a non-square matrix multiplication operation.
 Such matricies are non-invertible, an in particular the case above is expressed with a matrix $A_{m\mathrm{x}n}, m < n$ such that there are an infinite number of linear combinations of elements of $x$.